cs3110/textbook/src/chapters/interp/exercises.md

 <!--------------------------------------------------------------------------->
 {{ ex4 | replace("%%NAME%%", "generalize patterns")}}

-In core OCaml, there are only two patterns: `Left x` and `Right x`, where `x` is a variable name.
+In Core OCaml, there are only two patterns: `Left x` and `Right x`, where `x` is a variable name.
 But in full OCaml, patterns are far more general.
-Let's see how far we can generalize patterns in core OCaml.
+Let's see how far we can generalize patterns in Core OCaml.

 **Step 1:** Here is a BNF grammar for patterns, and slightly revised BNF grammar for expressions: